clberube/bisip2/docs/user/models.rst

 The Inversion Class
 ===================

-Standard usage of :package:`bisip` involves instantiating an :class:`Inversion` object.
+Standard usage of :module:`bisip` involves instantiating an :class:`Inversion` object.
 This is normally done by invoking one of the inversion model classes described in the SIP models section below.